paulghaddad/baby_site/src/pages/activities/index.md

 Make time for nature.
 Simply stand in front of a window and look outside, and talk about what you see.

-On more than one occasion, I’d hold my son in front of a window studying a bug attached to the screen from outside.
+On more than one occasion, I’d hold Hayden in front of a window studying a bug attached to the screen from outside.
 He’d be transfixed.

 Better yet, step outside and see -- and experience -- nature first hand.
 I liked to hold my baby and walk around our backyard, narrating what I saw and heard, as he took in this different environment.